 [Please contact the author with suggestions.]

-I am very grateful for the help of Sven Nyholm.
-He prodded me to see ways in which I could improve the entry, and he worked tirelessly to help me track down references and input all of the new material.
+I am grateful to Sven Nyholm for prodding me to see ways in which I could improve the entry when I was revising it for the first time.
+During that revision, he also worked tirelessly to help me track down references and input all of the new material.